-I am originally from Vidor, a small village near Treviso in the Veneto region.
-At the foothill of Valdobbiadene, a region that is very well known for is Spumante.
+I am from Vidor, a small village in the Treviso disctrict, in the Veneto region, at the foot of the Valdobbiadene hills, an area known for the production of sparkling wine.

 I grew up in a very tight family, whom shared with me their tradition and origins.

-Back in the days, Prosecco Wine wasn't very common, actually almost none existent outside the region, whereas for us was a very common wine to drink, which was present in every meal and every celebration.
-Prosecco was consumed to celebrate, to be degustaed with a meal but also in a relax time.
+Back in the days, Prosecco Wine wasn't very common, actually almost unknown outside the region, whereas for us was a very common wine to drink, which was present in every meal and every celebration.
+Prosecco was consumed to be enjoyed with a meal or simply to chill out.

 Since I was a kid, during the holidays I was going back to Vidor.
-I used to imagine to go back in time, with the farms and the simplicity of the people there.
+I used to imagine going back in time, with the farms and the simplicity of the people there.

-I always been very attached to that reagion and still am.
-That is way in 2004, at some point in the middle of my twenty-five years in the motor career, I decided to give some space at my passion, the world of wine.
+I always been very attached to that region and still I am.
+It was 2004, at some point in the middle of my twenty-five years in the motor career, I decided to give some space at my passion, the world of wine.

 I started to travel a lot, trying to learn as much as possible, until 2008 which was the year I founded my company, at first it was a side job, but only a few years after it became my full-time job.